 Applications for admission to UC Davis open on August 1, and applications must be submitted between October 1 to November 30, depending on the year.
 That means you have lots of time to get started early!
 It is also important to note that you can apply to as many of the nine UC campuses as you want using one application.

-There are seven sections in the UC application.
-In these sections, you will answer questions about yourself, submit documents, and respond to personal insight questions.
+There are seven sections in the application.
+In these sections, you will answer questions about yourself, submit documents, and answer personal insight questions.
 This is also the place where you can apply for scholarships.